-To delete a file or folder in the Preview area, simply click on it and press the Delete key or select 'Delete' from the right-click contextual menu.

-Confirm that you wish to move the file to the trash.
-If you have multiple files and or folders selected it will move them all to the trash.
-If you make a mistake you can use the Undo command, although some files or folders, like those on a network volume, must be deleted immediately and cannot be undone.
+To delete a file or folder, click on it and press the Delete key or select 'Delete' from the right-click contextual menu.
+Then, confirm that you wish to move the file to the trash.
+If you have multiple files ar folders selected it will move them all to the trash.
+If you make a mistake you can use the Undo commar although some files or folders, like those on a network volume, must be deleted immediately and cannot undone.